harshu4/websokect_chat_app/README.md

    ```bash
    install nodejs from https://nodejs.org/en/download/package-manager
    ```
-   If there is a start error then run the following commad to install the npm CLI globally.
+   If there is a start error then run the following command to install the npm CLI globally.

    ```bash
    npm install -g npm